harleydutton/Tabula-Rasa/tabula-rasa.md

 | Total cost     | 0       | 1 CP  | 5 CP  | 14 CP | 30 CP | 55 CP | ...    |

 ### Remaining Character Points
-The storyteller should be tracking the CP they have distributed to the group on the setting document.
+The storyteller should be tracking the [character points](#character-points) they have distributed to the group on the setting document.
 Each player should be keeping track of how much of this they have not spent on their character sheet such that they can easily take new skills.

 ### Motivations
-Tell my why your character gets out of bed in the morning.
+Tell me why your character gets out of bed in the morning.
 What is their purpose?
 Do they seek revenge?
 To protect something?
 Are they on the run?
 Do they want to be respected?
 Are they searching for something?
 Do they have any ideals that they follow?
 These are all motivations that will give a storyteller a good way to interact with your character.
 You must have at least one and you should consider taking a few.

 ### Aesthetic Description
 This is a good place to describe your character's gender, age, weight, build, height, bearing, clothes, stereotypical class, etc. The purpose of this section is to give other players or the storyteller an idea of what your character looks and acts like.
 If you want anything here to influence your rolls it should also be added to flavor.

 ### Flavor
 Flavor is a word or short phrase describing your character.
-While you could say your character has clothes and the ability to speak lets not worry about that and instead focus on the things that spice your character up!
+While you could say your character has clothes and the ability to speak, let's not worry about that and instead focus on the things that spice your character up!
 Flavor can include knowledge, possessions, physique, and even social position.
-Most flavor costs one CP at character creation or one hook for those which are particularly powerful.
-More flavor can be obtained or inflicted later on in the game.
+Flavor costs one CP at character creation and can be obtained or inflicted later on in the game.

 ### Hooks and Boons
 Character hooks, or hooks for short, are a way to get boons and give the storyteller a way to pull you further into the story.
 A hook is anything that allows the storyteller to motivate your character specifically.
 A hook can be a love interest, an enemy, a debt, a cause, a disability, and much more.
-Boons, on the other hand, are rewards that are unobtainable except through hooks and roleplaying.
-Both hooks and boons can be anything but usually end up being flavor.
-The storyteller must agree to grant you the boon you want or either of the `boon` and `major purchase` flavors for the hook you are offering; be reasonable.
-The flavors `boon` and `major purchase` are equal in value and can be converted.
-Speak with your storyteller to trade these flavors for boons or things from the major purchase column of the setting's store.
+Boons, on the other hand, are rewards that are unobtainable except through hooks and roleplaying. `Hooks` and `boons` are both a special kind of flavor that are uniquely powerful.
+To create a `hook` you must negotiate with the storyteller and they must accept it before you can receive your `boon`.
+Boons can be used to get `major purchases` or more exotic flavor like being unnaturally large, magical, non-human, etc.

 ### Skills
 Skills are the most mechanical part of a character.
 They allow your character to make actions by rolling checks.
 Skills have levels and are usually self-descriptively named though there is space for skill descriptions on the character sheet.
 You can purchase skills with CP at character creation and level them up later using CP.

 > lock-picking, pyromancy, lying, and blocking are all examples of skills.

-#### Mandatory Skills
+#### Attributes
-Mandatory skills are `Body`, `Mind`, `Spirit` and `Social`.
-They are the most broad skills in each of their respective categories which are physical, mental, magical, and... social.
-These skills can be used to roll any check in their category but scale differently than every other skill.
-All characters get one level in each mandatory skill for free just in case they have to make a check they don't have an appropriate skill for.
+Attributes `Body`, `Mind`, `Spirit` and `Social`.
+They are similar to skills but have meaningful differences.
+First, every character gets the first level of each attribute for free.
+Second, attributes cost significantly more CP to level up than skills do.
+Third, attributes are broad and if a character does not have an applicable skill they can roll an attribute.
+For this reason attributes are frequently used as defensive skills and for perception checks.
+Lastly, attributes represent a character's physical, mental, spiritual, and social health.
+This is discussed in more depth in the [Damage](#damage) section. <!--TODO: make damage section-->

 | Level    | 1    | 2    | 3     | 4     | 5     | X                     |
 | -------- | ---- | ---- | ----- | ----- | ----- | --------------------- |
 | CP Cost  | 0 CP | 4 CP | 9 CP  | 16 CP | 25 CP | X*X CP                |
 | Total CP | 0 CP | 4 CP | 13 CP | 29 CP | 54 CP | (X(X+1)(2X+1)/6)-1 CP |

-#### Available Skills
+#### Skills
-Available skills are those listed on the setting.
+Skills are listed on the setting.
 This should include all of the skills the players or storyteller have added to the setting.
 These skills are available within the setting to any character passing a DTMS check and can be purchased as normal.

 | Level    | 1    | 2    | 3    | 4     | 5     | X+1         |
 | -------- | ---- | ---- | ---- | ----- | ----- | ----------- |
 | CP Cost  | 1 CP | 2 CP | 3 CP | 4 CP  | 5 CP  | X CP        |
 | Total CP | 1 CP | 3 CP | 6 CP | 10 CP | 15 CP | X(X+1)/2 CP |

-#### Recommended Skills
-Even though the mandatory skills should have you covered having some way to attack, defend, sense, communicate, and disagree is a good idea.
-> For physical skills athletics, acrobatics, endurance, and weapon skills are all fairly useful.
-> For mental skills intelligence, memory, and willpower are all quite useful.
-> Spirit is optional but if your storyteller is allowing magic you should pick a magic school so you can do more interesting magic.
-> For social skills bartering, persuasion, seduction, lying, leadership, and intimidation are all classics.

 ### Adding to the Setting
 It is the intent of this system that you can play what you want.
 Players can speak with the storyteller and propose things to be added to the setting.
 If you want to play a cat-man samurai talk to the storyteller about adding cat-men to the setting and if samurai need special skills or tools to be relevant, propose those too.
 If the storyteller agrees, "Boom!", you can play what you want.